A Guide to Psychology and its Practice

 Is this all in my head?
 A problem with my therapist?
 Me?
 Both of us?
 Are the things I’m feeling and thinking a warning sign of sorts or should I give this one more shot?
 To be honest, after the last session I’m not sure I can trust her enough or anymore to confront her. . . .

 Actually, you are lying to yourself.
 In fact, we all lie to ourselves because so much of our perceptions and motivations are outside of our conscious awareness.
-The task of competent psychotherapy is to help you get close to your unconscious so that you can understand when and why the lying occurs, and, consequently, to live more honestly than a person who has not been in psychotherapy.
+The task of competent psychotherapy is to help you get close to your unconscious so that you can understand the true nature of your misery, and, consequently, to live more honestly than a person who has not been in psychotherapy.

 Nevertheless, simply being told that you lie to yourself does nothing to help you; instead, it only makes you defensive and leaves you feeling like you have been attacked.

-Therefore, you can’t cure yourself just by saying so.
-You can’t stop lying just by telling yourself to tell the truth, because telling yourself that you will tell the truth is in itself a lie.
+Therefore, you can’t be cured just because someone tells you to be cured.
+Nor can you stop lying just by telling yourself to tell the truth, because telling yourself that you will tell the truth is in itself a lie; that is, it’s a conscious way to avoid accepting the reality of the unconscious.
+You need someone to teach you how to understand your emotions.

-In competent psychotherapy, by paying attention to how your unconscious is revealed in the things you say and do, you discover for yourself the reason for your lies.
-But to do this, everything must be conducted in a positive, respectful manner.
-Both you and your psychotherapist must examine your thoughts, emotions, and behavior with compassionate curiosity.
+In competent psychotherapy, by paying attention to how your unconscious is revealed in the things you say and do, you discover the truth of the emotional pain at the core of your distress.
+But to do this, it is important that everything be conducted in a positive, respectful manner.
+It is important that both you and your psychotherapist examine your thoughts, emotions, and behavior with compassionate curiosity.
+It’s a matter involving both of you.
 Then, once you can speak about your unconscious, you can learn from it.

-So how can you identify poor psychotherapists?
+How, then, can you identify incompetent psychotherapists?
 They’re the ones who try to tell you what to do, and, because you haven’t yet acquired the true motivation to do it, you’re left feeling stupid.
+Incompetent psychotherapists, like that doctor in the story, leave you stuck in despair because they are unwilling or unable to take the effort to teach you how to speak about your unconscious.

 Back to the list of questions